 One of the best adventure tourism sites in the Dominican Republic is 27 Waterfalls of Damajagua (27 Charcos), which are in the rolling hills of the Northern Corridor mountain range. it’s a collection of 27 Waterfalls of Rio Damajagua.

-Best places to stay in Puerto Plata:🔍MORE BEST HOTELS IN PUERTO PLATA
+Best places to stay in Dominican Republic in Puerto Plata:🔍MORE BEST HOTELS IN PUERTO PLATA

 A peninsula with a fusion of old and new traditions and societies, you’ll come to appreciate the best of both worlds that the Dominican Republic has to offer.